-The Integrated Education Data (iEd) programme is a 5 year programme aimed at making education data more accessible for educators to raise student achievement and wellbeing.
+Integrated Education Data (iEd) is a 5 year programme aimed at making education data more accessible for educators to raise student achievement and wellbeing.

-- Learners, parents and whānau have access to the right information to help learners succeed and reach their potential.
+- Parents, families and whānau have access to the right information to help their children and young people succeed and reach their potential.

-- Education providers and government can use data to inform decision-making with evidence about what works, for whom and under what conditions.
+- The education sector and government can use data to inform decision-making with evidence about what works, for whom and under what conditions.

-- Learners can access an enduring record of their progress.
+- Students can access an enduring record of their progress.

-- Administrative burden on education providers is reduced from learner enrolments and compliance reporting.
+- The administrative burden on education providers is reduced.

 The first stage is the Student Information Sharing Initiative.

 SISI is a key project within the iEd programme.
 It has the potential to provide a secure electronic platform so information automatically moves with children and young people as they move through the education system.